 - Be sure to have a realistic timeline of completion and delegate sections to appropriate officers and chairmen.
 If you spread out the work over a set number of weeks as well as officers and chairmen, completion of the Year End Summary will be much easier.

-- Take pride in the chapter’s accomplishments and document all of the events and programs the chapter has participated during the year.
-Most common examples would be a one-page summary for all major events, an excel spreadsheet showing all community service hours and philanthropy dollars raised, and rankings for all applicable areas (i.e. athletics, recruitment, GPA, etc.).
+- Take pride in the chapter’s accomplishments and document all of the events and programs the chapter has participated in during the year.
+Most common examples would be a one-page summary for all major events, an Excel spreadsheet showing all community service hours and philanthropy dollars raised, and rankings for all applicable areas (i.e. athletics, recruitment, GPA, etc.).
 Everything should be documented.